EleutherAI/openwebtext2/README.md

 # Process locally:

+The below is currently applicable, though will likely change soon once additional functionality is added.

 ## Environment Setup
 Tested in a basic conda environment, though you could use venv or even the global python environment if you wish.
 I use miniconda to avoid a bloated download.